zq99/excel-vba-midi-demo/README.md

 Add the MIDI and note class to a VBA project.

-The MIDI class encapsulates all the low level Windows MIDI calls..
+The MIDI class encapsulates all the low level Windows MIDI calls.

-The Note class handles the logic for playing notes
+The Note class handles the logic for playing notes.

-To play musical notes, code should interact with the Note class only.
+To make use of the MIDI funcionality, new code should interact with the Note class only.

-A demonstration is included that plays the C Major scale.
+A demonstration is included that plays a C Major scale.

 ## Further Info